 2013 Chevrolet Malibu Turbo ready for global launch [Video]

 The all-new 2013 Chevrolet Malibu Turbo is ready to handle its new mission to be a global car.
-It is arriving this month and has gone through some of the most severe testing to get it ready for extreme temperatures around the globe.
+It is arriving this month and has gone through some of the most severe testings to get it ready for extreme temperatures around the globe.
 The new Malibu mid-size sedan is getting an all-new 2.0-liter turbocharged engine that will infuse the car with a new global spirit and Chevrolet wants the car to be ready to handle this new challenge.
 Engineers got the new Malibu Turbo ready by putting it through some extreme tests.

 The testing has taken place in the General Motors Climatic Wind Tunnel located in Warren, Mich. where the new Malibu Turbo has endured everything from sub-zero conditions to temperatures of up to 140 degrees.
 The new mid-size Turbo sedan will need to be able to handle a wide range of real-world conditions.
-The new 2013 Malibu Turbo will be sold in more than 100 countries around the globe and the Climatic Wind Tunnel simulted those conditions the new car from Chevrolet will likely see.
+The new 2013 Malibu Turbo will be sold in more than 100 countries around the globe and the Climatic Wind Tunnel simulated those conditions the new car from Chevrolet will likely see.

 Severe testing readies the Malibu Turbo for global extremes